 Not everyone has the right to come and live in Ireland.
-Your right to reside here, depends on your nationality and your particular situation.
+Your right to reside here depends on your nationality and your particular situation.

 If you are normally resident in Ireland, you are entitled to a range of health services that are either free of charge or subsidised by the Irish Government.
-If you are planning to retire in Ireland you should find out about entitlement to public health services.
+You can read more about entitlement to public health services.
 Depending on your income, you may be eligible for a medical card which entitles you to certain health services at no cost.
 GP Visit Cards entitle you to free GP Visits.

 In addition to the public health system, people in Ireland can avail of a range of private health care services.
 You must pay the full costs of treatment if you opt for private health care.
 There are a number of private health insurance companies in Ireland.
 If you are normally resident in Ireland, you are entitled to the same benefits from your private health insurance as any other Irish citizen.
 Your private health insurance premium attracts tax relief at the standard rate (20%).

-requirement to qualify for social assistance payments in Ireland.
+- Residency requirements for social assistance payments

 If you have worked in more than one EU/EEA country or in a country with which Ireland has a Bilateral Social Security Agreement then your periods of insurance can be combined with Irish insurance to see if you would qualify for a pension from each country.
-If you are getting a pension under EU regulations or a Bilateral Agreement you may be eligible for the extra benefits of the Household Benefits Package.
+If you are getting a pension under EU Regulations or a Bilateral Agreement you may be eligible for the Household Benefits Package.